Celsius Holdings, Inc. research snapshot

 investment Certainty

 Medium-low.
-Celsius has strong brands, scale, cash generation, and access to PepsiCo distribution, but ordinary shareholders face portfolio integration risk, a large preferred-stock layer, debt service, customer concentration, and a stock chart that remains below its long-term average.
+Celsius has strong brands, scale, cash generation, and access to PepsiCo distribution, but ordinary shareholders face portfolio integration risk, a large preferred-stock layer, high short interest, debt service, customer concentration, and a stock chart that recently set a new 52-week low.

 Quick verdict table